auwensuyi/projects-python/README.md

-# beginnerprojects-python
+# projects-python
-A list of beginner projects using python from easy to hard
+A list of projects using python from easy to hard